mariuszm/ng-devstack/README.md

 // .pipe(plugins.imagemin({ optimizationLevel: 5, progressive: true }))
 ```

-## Known issues

-- Outdated libsass in node-sass.
-This is a main cause of a bug with compiling Twitter Bootstrap SASS to CSS (see [this](https://github.com/andrew/node-sass/issues/233) thread and [this](https://github.com/dlmanning/gulp-sass/issues/1) for details). **Not a gulp-sass issue**!
-Temporarily using Ruby version (slower but stable).

 ## TODO

-- replace Ruby SASS compiler with NodeJS equivalent
 - add support for external sources in vendor files (http://*)
 - add source maps support for SASS & JS
 - add authorization service